mckennapsean/dissertation/content/08-discuss.md

 activities for visualization design or different kinds of visualization artifacts.
-The design activity framework can and should evolve over time to adapt to more kinds of visualization design projects to keep its use valid and current with how visualization systems are designed for users.
+The design activity framework can and should evolve over time to adapt to more kinds of visualization design projects to keep its use valid and current with how visualization systems are designed for people.

 In this chapter, we first explore the necessary scope, limitations, and avenues